freedmand/semantra/README.md

-(Work-in-progress documentation; the tool is not yet ready)

 # Semantra

 Semantra is a multipurpose tool for semantically searching documents.
 Query by meaning rather than just by matching text.